There are almost as many different methods for consuming cannabis concentrates (also known as extracts) as there are different types available.

 Part 3: Are concentrates right for me?
 On potency, expected effects and more

 There are two main types of vaporizer: portable and desktop.
-Though the large, expensive Volcano-style vaporizers still exist on the market, they don’t tend to work particularly well with concentrates.
+Though the large, expensive Volcano-style vaporizers still exist on the market, they don’t tend to work particularly well with extracts.

 The downside to portable vaporizers is that many of the units on the market have weak batteries or heating elements and tend to give mediocre hits, which don’t completely vaporize the concentrate and result in degraded flavor and lesser effects compared to a more thorough way of consuming such as smoking in a hash pipe or dabbing (see below).
 The other downside to many portable vaporizers is that they have been linked to nefarious chemicals such as arsenic and boron, which are often left as residuals during their manufacturing process (most of these units are made in China, where regulations are looser).
 It is suggested that you study your options before purchasing any vape pen, as there are high-quality units on the market that are free of these issues.

-Today’s most controversial yet arguably most effective way of consuming concentrates is dabbing.
-The process involves vaporizing concentrates on a hot surface (the “nail,” generally made of titanium, quartz or ceramic) and then inhaling them though an “oil rig,” which is a specialized pipe meant for this use.
+A still somewhat-controversial yet arguably most effective way of consuming concentrates is dabbing.
+The process involves vaporizing extracts on a hot surface (the “nail,” generally made of titanium, quartz or ceramic) and then inhaling them though an “oil rig,” which is a specialized pipe meant for this use.

 For all the older hippies in the audience, this is basically the same thing as a “knife hit,” but fancier and way less harsh on your throat.